hashicorp/terraform-website/content/source/docs/enterprise/api/run.html.md

 - `id` (`string: <required>`) - specifies the workspace ID to run
 - `is-destroy` (`bool: false`) - specifies if this plan is a destroy plan, which will destroy all provisioned resources.
 - `workspace_id` (`string: <required>`) - specifies the workspace ID where the run will be executed.
+- `configuration-version-id` (`string: <optional>`) - specifies the configuration version to use for this run.
+If the `configuration-version` object is omitted, the run will be created using the workspace's latest configuration version.

 ### Sample Payload